-The sponsor authorized preaward spending in writhing 90 days prior to award start date January 1.
-You open an early PTA, and begin spending.
+The sponsor authorized preaward spending in writhing 90 days prior to award start date of January 1.
+You can open an early PTA, and begin spending.

 The sponsor delays the start date to April 1.
 Now the preaward spending the PI incurred in the month of January is outside the 90 day limit.
 The PI is obligated to cover those costs with unrestricted funds.

 When you request an early PTA, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.
 Once the award is received, an early PTA becomes the project PTA.
 The project is already setup in SeRA.